Reference

 .gitignore ignored (dotfile)

-The Files page breaks this down path by path; the Schedules page is the grammar behind the entry-point names.
+The Files page breaks this down path by path; the Settings page is the format behind each cron's schedule.